Coronavirus: Important information about our travel insurance cover

 Unfortunately, if your policy is due to expire and you are choosing to remain overseas, then we are unable to extend cover for you.
 You must return on the next available flight.

-If your travel arrangements have been suspended or changed to an alternative date, please contact us with this information:
+If your travel arrangements have been suspended or changed to an alternative date or destination, please contact us with this information:

 On the provision that no claims have been submitted against the policy, we can change the dates of your single trip insurance to a new trip anytime up to December 2021;

-- If the new trip is the same destination and duration, there will be no charge.
+- If the new trip is the same destination and duration, and within 12 months of the adjustment date, there will be no charge.

-- If the new trip is for a longer period or a different destination, there may be an additional charge to cover this.
+- If the new trip is for a longer period, to a different destination, or more than 12 months from the adjustment date, there may be an additional charge to cover this.

 Cancellation of Package Holiday Arrangements:

-If you booked via a travel agent or tour operator or has booked more than one thing, that must include; Flight, Accommodation, Transfer then the trip is considered as packaged and the below applies.
+If you booked via a travel agent or tour operator or have booked more than one element including a flight from the same provider, then the trip is considered as packaged and the below applies.

 Trips cancelled due to FCO advice would therefore fall within the remit of Package Travel Regulations and be eligible for a refund from your travel organiser.